 '''

-set_check_interval(Minutes) -> ok
+set_check_interval(Time) -> ok

 Types:

-Minutes = int()>=1
+Time = time()

 '''

-Changes the time interval, given in minutes, for the periodic disk space check.
+Changes the time interval for the periodic disk space check.

 The change will take effect after the next disk space check and is non-persist.
 That is, in case of a process restart, this value is forgotten and the default value will be used.
 See Configuration above.